NumyAddon/LibTalentTree-1.0/README.md

 * [number] nodeId - TraitNodeID

 #### Returns
-* [number] posX - X position of the node, some trees have a global offset
+* [number|nil] posX - X position of the node, some trees have a global offset
-* [number] posY - Y position of the node, some trees have a global offset
+* [number|nil] posY - Y position of the node, some trees have a global offset

 #### Example